-Our inaugural Fall CSA program is now open!
+Our inaugural Fall CSA program is now FUll!

 We are pleased to offer our produce through a small CSA (Community Supported Agriculture) membership program for the fifth season.
 CSA members purchase a share in the season’s harvest in early winter and receive a weekly allotment of produce during our main growing season.